EDA in Individual Mode

 • eda_mode = One of {‘individual’,’intersect’}.
 Defaults to ‘individual’.

 • single_client_2d_pairs (Dict, optional): a data_config like dict with the column names to use to generate 2d-histograms when both columns belong to same dataset.
 This option only considers the single node 2d-histograms and is valid for both ‘intersect’ and ‘individual’ mode.
-Defaults to None.
+Defaults to None which means that no local 2d-histogram is generated.

 Note that, unlike other sessions, you do not need to specify a model_config file for EDA.
 This is because there are no editable parameters.

-Since the num_datasets argument is not provided to client.create_eda_session(), the number of datasets is inferred as two from the `eda_data_config.
+Since the num_datasets argument is not provided to client.create_eda_session(), the number of datasets is inferred as two from the eda_individual_data_config.

 For more information, see the create_eda_session() definition in the API documentation.